TJKNL/FlixbusTracker/README.md

 # FlixBus Tracker

 This is a simple Python web application that tracks the status of two buses using the FlixBus tracking page.
+Simply change the URL's to track your own bus.

 ## Features